SWC-Advanced-Microscopy/linux_cli_intro/Presentation_Plan.md

 # Presentation Plan

+Presentation first page has links that people might want to copy down.
+So that should probably be up as people file in.

 To initially show people surprising things the CLI can do, you can try the following.

 * Have `cmatrix` running in the background whilst people take their seats.